OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 supported, including .shp, .asc, .aux, .bgd, .bil, .dem, dt1, .hdr, .img, .jpg, .sid, .std, .tif and others.
 The ESRI shapefile (.shp) is the vector format used by MapWindow when generating new vector files.
 It uses GeoTiff and the .bgd format when generating new raster files.
-In this Lite version MapWindow can also connect to GeoDatabases like PostGIS or MySQL Spatial.
+In this Lite version MapWindow can also connect to a PostGIS GeoDatabase.

 By default
-**Tiles** are enabled and can show tiles from a long list of providers like OpenStreetMap (default), *Google maps and Bing maps.
+**Tiles** are enabled and can show tiles from a long list of providers like OpenStreetMap (default), MapQuest Aerial and Bing maps.
+For the latter you need a valid API key.
 Tiles will be warped to the projection of the map, which is determined by the first layer opened.

 -----------------